petersem/dockerholics/compose-examples/docker/README.md

-# DL - download pipeline stack
+# Docker - Docker app stack
 This will install and create containers for the following apps
 - Portainer
 - Watchtower